How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 Getting enough supply is so challenging in the early days that many companies subsidized their early users.
 Uber guaranteed drivers $40/hour with the condition that they maintain a 70% acceptance rate and keep the app running.
 PayPal paid users $20 to open an account and $20 to refer a friend.

-With your first 1,000 users, you're proving that the flywheel can spin.
+With your first 1,000 users, you're proving that the growth flywheel can spin.
 You're not worried about ROAS yet, you're worried about whether the marketplace functions at all.
+This is why direct outreach and manual, hands-on tactics tend to be the most effective channels for marketplaces early on.
+You need to personally recruit users one by one before scaling with broader growth channels.

 Ads

-For ad-supported models, paid advertising in the early days is usually not about ROAS, but about kickstarting the algorithm and creating network effects.
-The famous example is TikTok: ByteDance spent over $1 billion on advertising in the early days.
-This seemed like a ridiculous strategy at the time, but it worked because they already had profitable apps (Douyin, Toutiao) funding this growth.
-The massive user influx trained their recommendation algorithm and created network effects – more users meant more content and smarter algorithms, which attracted even more users.
+For ad-supported models, paid advertising in the early days is usually not about ROAS, but about creating network effects.
+The famous example is TikTok: ByteDance spent over $1 billion on advertising when they first launched the app.
+The massive user influx trained their recommendation algorithm and created a growth flywheel – more users meant more content and smarter algorithms, which attracted even more users.

-Now that you understand your business model and objectives, it's time to get tactical.
+Now that you understand your business model, it's time to get tactical.
 How do you actually find those first 1,000 users?

 You don't need to master every marketing channel.
-The channels that work depend entirely on your business model and target user.
+The channels that work depend entirely on your business model and target audience.

-Here's how to think about the 7 main channel categories and when to use each:
+Here's how to think about the seven main channel categories and when to use each:

 1. Direct Outreach

 Direct outreach is the most underrated channel for early-stage apps.
 It doesn't scale, it's time-intensive, and it feels inefficient, which is exactly why most founders skip it.
-However, for some of the biggest consumer apps (Instagram, Etsy, OpenTable, Airbnb) this strategy was critical to getting them off the ground.
+However, for some of the biggest consumer apps (Instagram, Etsy, OpenTable, Airbnb) this strategy was critical to helping them get off the ground.

 "I have a screenshot somewhere in my drafts box in Gmail and I literally had like 30 emails queued up that say 'hello from Instagram' in the subject and it's tailored to everyone in tech, like literally everyone.
 We had a one-pager and a PDF that explained what we did."